CartoDB/carto-selfhosted/README.md

 > Read also the instructions on how to [expose the Kubernetes](https://github.com/CartoDB/carto-selfhosted-helm/blob/main/customizations/README.md#access-to-carto-from-outside-the-cluster) installation to outside the cluster.

-   2. Create a `customizations.yaml` following [this instructions](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations).
+   2. Create a `customizations.yaml` following [these instructions](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations).
 Keep the same external database connection settings you are using in CARTO for Docker.
 [Postgres](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-postgres) and [Redis](https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#configure-external-redis).

    3. Shut down you CARTO for Docker deployment: `docker-compose down` ⚠️ From this point, the service is down.
    4. Deploy to your cluster.
 Follow the [installation steps](https://github.com/CartoDB/carto-selfhosted-helm#installation)